AviranLab/patteRNA/README.md

 By default, patteRNA will learn its model from the data.
 Run an example training phase using the command:

 ```
-patteRNA sample_data/weeks_set.shape dummy_test -vl
+patteRNA sample_data/weeks_set.shape test -vl
 ```

-> If you ran the test during installation, you will be prompted about overwriting files in the existing directory `dummy_test`.
+> If you ran the test during installation, you will be prompted about overwriting files in the existing directory `test`.
 Answer `yes`.
 Note that in this example we run patteRNA in verbose-mode (`-v`) and we log transform (`-l`) the input data.

-This command will generate an output folder `dummy_test` in the current directory which contains:
+This command will generate an output folder `test` in the current directory which contains:

 - A log file: `<date>.log`
 - Parameters of the trained model (not meant to be read by humans): `trained_model.pickle`